 Choose inclusive words and limit buzzwords

-Women are 38% less likely to apply for a role that contains a word “guru”.
-Study after study has found that using masculine words in your job descriptions will decrease chances of women applying.
-Also avoid using superlatives and words like “world class”, “best of the class” and similar as these words will put of variety of candidates especially minorities and women, but also men who are not comfortable bragging about their own skills and abilities.
+Women are 38% less likely to apply for a role that contains the word “guru”.
+Study after study has found that using masculine words in job descriptions will decrease the chances of women applying.
+Also avoid using superlatives and words like “world-class”, “best of the class” and similar as these words will put off a variety of candidates especially minorities and women, but also men who are not comfortable bragging about their own skills and abilities.